lifehackerhansol/WoodAIO/readme.txt

 [License]
 build/*.nds -> GPLv3 or later
-build/__rpg/rpglink.nds -> MIT License
+build/__rpg/rpglink.nds -> MIT License (removed by lifehackerhansol by request of owner)

 [Contents]
 build/*.nds	binaries
-build/waio.nds
+build/waio.nds (no longer working as rpglink is removed by lifehackerhansol by request of owner)
 	Wood All In One, which loads /__rpg/rpglink.nds (modified AKRPG loader) Don't forget to put /moonshl2/extlink/mshl2wrap.ini
 	hbmode is ignored; AKRPG loader is always used for homebrew.